-D.06-064 adopted a program of Local RAR for LSEs that are under the jurisdiction of the CPUC, while D.20-06-031 adopted Local RA totals for 2021, 2022, and 2023 compliance years.
-These decisions require all LSEs to procure physical resources to meet the Local RAR s three years forward.
+D.06-06-064 adopted a program of Local RAR for LSEs that are under the jurisdiction of the CPUC, while D.22-06-050 adopted Local RA totals for 2023, 2024, and 2025 compliance years.
+These decisions require LSEs in SDG&E's distribution service area to procure physical resources to meet the Local RARs three years forward.
+The CPE is required to procure physical resources to meet the Local RAR in PG&E and SCE's distribution service areas three years forward.
 These units must be located in the ten LCR areas identified in the NQC list.
-The ten LCR areas are LA Basin, Big Creek/Ventura, San Diego-IV, Other PG&E Local Areas, the Greater Bay Area Fresno, Humboldt, Kern, North Coast/North Bay, Sierra, and Stockton.
+The ten LCR areas are LA Basin, Big Creek/Ventura, San Diego-IV, Other PG&E Local Areas, the Greater Bay Area, Fresno, Humboldt, Kern, North Coast/North Bay, Sierra, and Stockton.
 D.19-02-022 disaggregated the Other PG&E local areas.
-The LSE is responsible for verification of the Local Area Designation of the unit, as well as the NQC value and the Scheduling Resource ID.
-To report a contract with a unit located within a Local Area on the relevant Template, LSEs select the correct Scheduling ID from a drop-down list in Column C of the Reporting Template, and upon selection, the Local Area designation is automatically populated based on information contained in the ID and Local Area tab.
+The LSE or the CPE is responsible for verification of the Local Area Designation of the unit, as well as the NQC value and the Scheduling Resource ID.
+To report a contract with a unit located within a Local Area on the relevant Template, LSEs or the CPEs select the correct Scheduling ID from a drop-down list in Column C of the Reporting Template, and upon selection, the Local Area designation is automatically populated based on information contained in the ID and Local Area tab.